sviiiter/sviiiter/README.md

 I am experienced full-stack programmer from Russia

-- 📫 You can reach me via:
+- 📫 You can reach me via skype:sviiiter or telegram:@sviiiter

-skype:sviiiter

-telegram:@sviiiter

 <!---
 sviiiter/sviiiter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.